jenkins-x/jx-docs/content/en/docs/install-setup/create-cluster/eks.md

 If you want to use a domain with an already existing Route 53 Hosted Zone, you can provide it through the `apex_domain` variable:

-This domain will be configured in the resulting _jx-requirements.yml_ file in the following section:
+This domain will be configured in the _jx_requirements_ output in the following section:

 ```yaml
     ingress: